 A director found to have committed such an offence can be held liable to make contributions to the company’s assets usually based on the loss suffered by the fraudulent trading.
 There are defences to fraudulent trading claims we can help you with.

 Breach of fiduciary duties and misfeasance claims

 A director breaches his fiduciary duties to a company where he does not act in accordance with those statutory duties codified under the Companies Act 2006.
-A breach of fiduciary duties can lead to a claim for equitable compensation payable to the company / its liquidators for the losses arising as a result (plus interest and legal costs).
+A breach of fiduciary duties can lead to a claim for compensation payable to the company / its liquidators for the losses arising as a result.
 You can read about the consequences of a breach of fiduciary duty here.

 The main fiduciary duties include to act within the powers conferred by the company’s Memorandum and Articles of Association, to promote the success of the company, to exercise independent judgment, to exercise reasonable care, skill and diligence, to avoid conflicts of interest, not to accept benefits from third parties and to declare interest in proposed transaction or arrangement

 There are a number of defences available to directors and we successfully help many directors defend these types of cases.

 A preference claim is made where a creditor of the company is paid in preference to other creditors, or that creditor is put in a better position than other unsecured creditors (in the event of the company being placed into liquidation).
 A preference claim is made against the recipient of the preference payment, for recovery of the sum paid.